Creating directory: /home/lab/Desktop/spr/systemPipeR.github.io/content/en/sp/spr/sp_run/data

 In addition, the CWL syntax overview can be found here.

-Besides all the data form targets
+Besides all the data form targets, wf_file, input_file and dir_path arguments,

-constructor function options include:
+SYSargsList constructor function options include:

-: this option allows creating an exclusive subdirectory for the step in the workflow.
-All the outfiles and log files for this particular step will be generated in the respective folders.dependency
+step_name: a unique name for the step.
+This is not mandatory; however, it is highly recommended.
+If no name is provided, a defaultstep_x, wherexreflects the step index, will be added.dir: this option allows creating an exclusive subdirectory for the step in the workflow.
+All the outfiles and log files for this particular step will be generated in the respective folders.dependency: after the first step, all the additional steps appended to the workflow require the information of the dependency tree.

 targetspath <- system.file("extdata/cwl/gunzip", "targets_gunzip.txt", package = "systemPipeR")